innerbytes/idajs/README.md

 Quality Control: Emmanuel Oualid

 ## Copyright

+IdaJS source code: Copyright (c) 2024–2025 Andriy Tevelyev ([Innerbytes Software](https://innerbytes.com)) and the IdaJS contributors.
+This notice applies only to the IdaJS source code added on top of the LBA2 community sources.
+The combined work (IdaJS + LBA2 sources) is distributed under the GNU General Public License v2 (GPLv2).

-The intellectual property is currently owned by [2.21].
+The intellectual property of LBA 2 is currently owned by [[2.21]](https://www.2point21.com/).
 Copyright [2.21]

-Originaly developed by Adeline Software International in 1994
+LBA 2 is originally developed by Adeline Software International in 1997